Apple nutrition, glycemic index, calories, net carbs & more

-Apples are often associated with health, but what effect do they have on the blood sugar levels?
+Apples are often associated with health, but what effect do they have on blood sugar levels?

 Golden Delicious yellow apples from Canada have a GI of 39±3.
 Dried apples from Australia have a lower glycemic index, equal to 29±5.

 Unsweetened apple juice from Canada and the US both have a GI of 41.
-Unsweetened apple juice from Australia that was reconstituted (from concentrate) has a slightly lower GI of 39±5.
+Unsweetened apple juice from Australia reconstituted from concentrate has a slightly lower GI of 39±5.
 The GI of unsweetened Granny Smith apple juice is 44±3.
-And lastly, pure, clean and unsweetened apple juice has a GI of 44±2, whereas the GI of pure, cloudy and unsweetened apple juice is equal to 37±3.
+And lastly, pure, clean, and unsweetened apple juice has a GI of 44±2, whereas the GI of pure, cloudy, and unsweetened apple juice is equal to 37±3.

 Apple baby food has a GI of 46±5.

-Apple muffins made with rolled oats and with sugar have a GI of 44±6, while apple muffins also made with rolled oats but without sugar surprisingly have a higher GI equalling 48±10.
+Apple muffins made with rolled oats and sugar have a GI of 44±6, while apple muffins made with rolled oats but without sugar surprisingly have a higher GI equalling 48±10.